What is Delaware Department of Labor Office of Anti-Discrimination (OAD)?

 - Conciliation agreements remove the uncertainty, cost and animosity surrounding litigation.

-- We offer no-cost outreach and educational programs which make the DDOL staff available for presentations and participation in meetings with employees, employers, community organizations and other members of the general public.
+- We offer no-cost outreach and educational programs which make the OAD staff available for presentations and participation in meetings with employees, employers, community organizations and other members of the general public.

 The Delaware Discrimination in Employment Act (DDEA) applies to employers with four (4) or more employees.